 The key to dressing up for an interview is to dress appropriately, not just smart.

 7. Polishing Your Skills and Experience

 It’s important to learn that you never stop learning.

-Once you get the job, you need to be on a constant path of improvement and development.
+Once you get the job, you must take on a constant path of improvement and development.

-Knowing how to coach is more than just understanding scientific principles and applying them to programs or plans.
+Knowing how to coach means more than just understanding scientific principles and applying them to programs or plans.

-There are many other moving parts that need to come together in order for you to deliver the best results and experience for your clients.
+Other moving parts need to come together for you to deliver the best results and experience for your clients.

 Some of these skills include: